 - Complete a Verified Course Sequence (VCS) either as part of your master’s program or through courses offered independent of a graduate program.
-All master’s or doctoral degree programs that hold accreditation from the Association for Behavior Analysis International (ABAI) include a BCBA® pre-approved course sequence as part of the curriculum.Some schools also offer post-graduate VCS courses separate from graduate program curriculum specifically designed to meet the ABA course requirements necessary to qualify to take the BCBA® Exam.
+All master’s or doctoral degree programs that hold accreditation from the Association for Behavior Analysis International (ABAI) include a BCBA® pre-verified course sequence as part of the curriculum.Some schools also offer post-graduate VCS courses separate from graduate program curriculum specifically designed to meet the ABA course requirements necessary to qualify to take the BCBA® Exam.

-- If your graduate program does not include a BACB pre-approved course sequence, confirm that it includes the proper course content allocation.
-Programs without a pre-approved course sequence would need to be evaluated by BACB when applying to sit for the BCBA® Exam to verify curriculum requirements were met.
+- If your graduate program does not include a BACB pre-verified course sequence, confirm that it includes the proper course content allocation.
+Programs without a pre-verified course sequence would need to be evaluated by BACB when applying to sit for the BCBA® Exam to verify curriculum requirements were met.

 Accredited online programs offer a beneficial addition to campus-based options, providing many students with access to a wider variety of ABA programs that better align with different potential career paths (whether in ABA specifically or in psychology or education with a focus in ABA) regardless of their geographical location.

 To be eligible for BCBA® certification, you would need to satisfy BACB Experience Standards.
 Some institutions with ABA graduate degree programs offer practicum as part of the curriculum that meet these requirements (conventional practicum of 1,000 hours; or intensive practicum of 750 hours).

 If you complete a program that doesn’t include a practicum, you must complete 1,500 hours of independent field experience.

 Some of the ABA providers in Maine where you may be able to complete your independent field experience include: